TiedemannLab/sciCNV/README.md

                    baseline = 0)
 ```

+**Note:** _For larger datasets we recommend running this part of the algorithm on cluster (i.e. run a .bash) due
+to the calculation cost required to generate sciCNV-curves for each cell_.

 ![Fig4](Fig4.png)

-***
-## Scaling and filtering noise of the iCNV curves

-In here, we scaling iCNV-curves to adjust one copy number gain/losses to
-height +1/-1 or so if applicable.
-Then we define M_NF as matrix of noise-free data
-for test/control cells which is attached to the average expression of test cells
-(samples).

-**Note:** _We suggest you to run this part of the algorithm on cluster (i.e. simply run a .bash) for larger datasets due
-to the calculation cost required to generate iCNV-curves for each of the single individuals (in here single-cells)_.
+(3) The preliminary sciCNV profile matrix is scaled such that single (1) copy number gain/losses yield values of +1/-1.

 ```
 CNV.data.scaled <- Scaling_CNV( CNV.data, n.TestCells = No.test, scaling.factor = 0.4)